-Artist interview with horror film director Cassandra Sechler
+For the love of gore, interview with director Cassandra Sechler

 How do you express your creativity?
 How did you become interested in your creative practice?